clij/clijx-assistant/installation.md

 <a name="maven"></a>
 ## Optional: Plugin generator Installation
-In order to build Fiji plugins, you need to install and Java Development kit, version 8 or higher, e.g. [OpenJDK](https://openjdk.java.net/).
+In order to build Fiji plugins, please to install and Java Development kit, version 8 or higher, e.g. [OpenJDK](https://openjdk.java.net/).
-Furthermore, you need [git](https://git-scm.com/) and [maven](https://maven.apache.org/).
+Furthermore, please download and install [git](https://git-scm.com/) and [maven](https://maven.apache.org/).
+For technical reasons, the `/bin/` folder of the `git` installation must be added to the PATH of the operating system.
-To make it work easily, it is recommended to add the git and maven
+Furthermore, it is recommended to add maven to the path as well.
-installation directories to the PATH variable of your environment (How to:
+(How to:
 [Windows](https://answers.microsoft.com/en-us/windows/forum/windows_10-other_settings/adding-path-variable/97300613-20cb-4d85-8d0e-cc9d3549ba23)
 [Linux](https://opensource.com/article/17/6/set-path-linux)
 [MacOS](https://support.apple.com/guide/terminal/use-environment-variables-apd382cc5fa-4f58-4449-b20a-41c53c006f8f/mac)